nickforddev/dotfiles/README.md

 Running the setup script does the following:

+1. Install zsh and oh-my-zsh
-1. Install homebrew & homebrew packages
+1. Install homebrew & packages
 1. Install nvm, node, and npm
 1. Install node dependencies
 1. Symlink dotfiles